Muhamad-Yahya/Muhamad-Yahya/README.md

 # 💫 About Me:
 Hi, I’m Yahya 👋<br><br>I’m a passionate full-stack web developer specializing in building high-performance, production-ready web applications that scale and deliver measurable results.
-My focus is on creating clean, user-friendly interfaces combined with robust backend logic to build products that not only look great but also perform exceptionally.<br><br>I love working with modern technologies like MERN (MongoDB, Express, React, Node.js), Tailwind CSS, and Next.js, and I’m always exploring new tools and frameworks to stay ahead in the fast-moving world of web development.<br><br>When I’m not coding, I enjoy problem-solving, learning about emerging tech trends, and contributing to projects that make an impact.
+My focus is on creating clean, user-friendly interfaces combined with robust backend logic to build products that not only look great but also perform exceptionally.<br><br>When I’m not coding, I enjoy problem-solving, learning about emerging tech trends, and contributing to projects that make an impact.

 ## 🌐 Socials: